maybebyte/anthesis/why-openbsd.md

 ## Sane defaults

-OpenBSD is certainly configurable, but the attitude toward knobs is different than many other places.
+OpenBSD is certainly configurable, but the project's attitudes toward knobs is different from some others.
 OpenBSD tries to set good defaults that work for everyone in the hopes that people won't need to fiddle around much (the more someone who doesn't totally understand what they're doing changes a system, the more likely they are to break something).